-My lunch in the clubhouse up at Roaring Gap had been staid and sober, never boring but full of earnest, intellectualized discussions of course renovation and a round just completed on the charming Donald Ross design visible out the window.
+My lunch in the clubhouse up at Roaring Gap had been staid and sober, never boring but full of earnest, intellectualized discussions of course renovation and our round just completed on the charming Donald Ross design visible out the window.
 I’d been in North Carolina only 24 hours.
-I was about to set out from the state’s north-central highlands for the western outpost of Asheville.
-When there came a brief lull in the conversation, I cut to the chase: So, gentlemen, what’s this Biscuitville place?
+Because I was about to set out from the state’s north-central highlands for the western outpost of Asheville.
+I cut to the chase when there came a brief lull in the conversation: So, gentlemen, what’s this Biscuitville place?
 Worth a visit?

 The tenor of our discussion was swiftly transformed.

 “Well, you gotta go to Biscuitville,” my host said, his soft drawl getting more pronounced.
 He set down his flatware and dabbed with a napkin each corner of his mouth.
 “Great biscuits.
 The best you’ll find at a restaurant chain.
 I’m partial to their turkey sausage biscuit.”

 Each member of our party quickly followed up with his own ringing endorsement.
 Biscuitville, I learned, is a regional institution, a drive-thru breakfast chain whose analog for New Englanders like myself is probably Dunkin Donuts.
 Only biscuit-based.
 One won’t find any Biscuitville franchises in Asheville, however.
 In the chicken & biscuit/breakfast category, that’s Bojangles country — on account of the fact that Biscuitville, a family-run operation, has opted not to expand willy nilly, or even outside east/central North Carolina.
 But the overarching point was clear: The larger culture here is quite unimaginable without biscuits.
 Or so my hosts explained.